Synagogue of Santa María la Blanca: Style

 The synagogue is a Mudéjar construction, created by Moorish architects for non-Islamic purposes.
 But it can also be considered one of the finest example of Almohad architecture because of its construction elements and style.
 The plain white interior walls as well as the use of brick and of pillars instead of columns are characteristics of Almohad architecture.
 There are also nuances in its architectural classification, because although it was constructed as a synagogue, its hypostyle room and the lack of a women's gallery make it closer in character to a mosque.
-Though it does not have a women's gallery today, an early twentieth century architect suggested that it did at one time have a one.
+Though it does not have a women's gallery today, an early twentieth century architect suggested that it did at one time have one.

 Design

-The Synagogue of Santa María la Blanca was wholly unusual in both plan and elevation.
+The former Synagogue of Santa María la Blanca was wholly unusual in both plan and elevation.
 The floor plan is an irregular quadrilateral divided into five aisles, with the central nave aisle slightly larger than the remaining four.
 The space runs between 26 and 28 meters long and between 19 and 23 meters wide.
 The interior features a series of arcades supported on a network of twenty-four octagonal piers and eight engaged piers.
 These octagonal supports line the central aisle of the synagogue and support the large arcade of horseshoe arches above.
 The arches rest on intricately detailed capitals with finely carved pinecones and other vegetal imagery.
 These capitals are Mudéjar in style and are derived from classical, Corinthian antecedents as well as Byzantine concepts.

-The focal point of the synagogue is the scallop-shell-topped arch at the center of the building.
-This was the location of the Torah ark.
-In many synagogues found throughout the Jewish Diaspora and what is now Israel, the scallop shell motif is a marker for the location where a portable ark should be placed.
-Evidence from Catholic altarpieces depicts the ark as a tall, movable structure that would fit in this particular niche.
-It is torpedo shaped, much like a traditional Sephardic Torah scroll case.

 The building is surrounded by a courtyard.
 This courtyard served as a place for the people to congregate before and after prayer services and also held the different communal institutions.
 The Rabbi's residence, a ritual bath, a study hall, and other things the community may have invested in were all built in this courtyard to give the Jewish community a central place for care of their spiritual needs.